 The Facts: The stories are true, the need is real.

 Human trafficking (both sex trafficking and trafficking for forced labor) is the fastest growing criminal industry in the world today.
-It is tied with the illegal arms industry as the second largest criminal industry following drug dealing.
+It is the third largest illegal market with the arms industry as the second largest criminal industry following drug dealing.

 (U.S. Department of Heath and Human Services)

-Approximately 80% of human trafficking victims are women and girls, and up to 50% are minors.
+Approximately 70% of human trafficking victims are women and girls, and up to 50% are children.
 (U.S. Department of State)

 The total market value of illicit human trafficking is estimated to be in excess of $32 billion.
 (U.N.)

-Worldwide, there are nearly two million children in the commercial sex trade.
+Worldwide, there are nearly two million children in the commercial sex trade; 200,000 Aamerican children are at risk.
 (UNICEF)